Find a little sparkle this holiday season!

 Where: Various locations.

 West Linn’s Annual Holiday Parade – FREE

 Stop by historic downtown Willamette to watch the joy-filled holiday parade.
-This year’s parade theme is “Magic on Main Street”.
-Visit with Santa at the Willamette Fire Station following the parade.
-Donations of new, unwrapped toys and non-perishable food are gratefully accepted for the West Linn Food Pantry.
+This year’s parade theme is “Ugly Sweater Parade.”
+Donations of non-perishable food are gratefully accepted for the West Linn Food Pantry.

 The North Pole at Eagle Crest – FREE

 A truly magical Christmas display in the Mountain Park neighborhood of Lake Oswego.
 They specialize in vintage animated figures and scenes.

 When: December 2-4, 9-11, 16-18.